 The geiko difference

 In contrast, geiko typically wear toned-down kimono with shorter sleeves and flatter sandals.
 They may also wear a wig with fewer hair decorations.
-Although it may seem less exciting to see a geiko, they’re the real deal — the ones who make a career of it.
-(Many maiko choose not to become geiko).
+Although it may seem less exciting to see a geiko, they are the ones who make a career of it.
+Many maiko choose not to become geiko.

 Suggested Activity